opensearch-project/documentation-website/_monitoring-your-cluster/pa/rca/shard-hotspot.md

 These metrics provide an accurate picture of operation intensities for certain shards, such as the following:

-- Bulk requests - High heap allocation rate.
+- Bulk requests: High heap allocation rate.
+- Search requests: High CPU utilization
+- Complex queries: High CPU utilization and high heap allocation rate.
-- Search requests - High CPU utilization, more complex queries, and heap allocation rates.
+- Document updates: High CPU utilization and high heap allocation rate.
-- Document updates - Relatively high balance between `CPU_Utilization` and `Heap_AllocRate`.

-The shard hotspot identification RCA looks at the `CPU_Utilization` and `Heap_AllocRate` metric data and compares the values against the threshold for each resource.
-If the usage for any of these resources is greater than their individual threshold, the context is marked as "unhealthy" and creates a "Hot Shard Resource Summary" for the shard.
+The shard hotspot identification RCA compares the CPU utilization and heap allocation rate against their threshold values.
+If the usage for either metric is greater than the threshold, the shard is considered a hot spot.

-For in-depth information regarding the operation of the shard hotspot identification RCA, see the following [Github readme](https://github.com/opensearch-project/performance-analyzer-rca/blob/main/src/main/java/org/opensearch/performanceanalyzer/rca/store/rca/hotshard/docs/README.md).
+For more information about the shard hotspot identification RCA implementation, see [Hot Shard RCA](https://github.com/opensearch-project/performance-analyzer-rca/blob/main/src/main/java/org/opensearch/performanceanalyzer/rca/store/rca/hotshard/docs/README.md).

 #### Example request